 Work on these projects will start soon.
 We will update residents and our website with more details as plans progress.

 We'll be providing more details on projects as they progress and asking for feedback where we need community input.
-Keep an eye on your letterbox and on our website for more information.
+Keep an eye on your letterbox and our website for more information.

-We're making it easier and safer for people to walk and cycle in Westmorland.
+We'd like to make it easier and safer for people to walk and cycle in Westmorland.

 Consultation with the community on safe cycle connections took place from 16 June to 16 July 2023 and has now closed.